rohun-tripathi/hugo-academic/exampleSite/content/home/about.md

 I am research scientist at Amazon.
 I work on the secret sauce that drives the Go store.

-I graduated from Cornell Tech in June 2018 and from the Indian Institute of Technology Kanpur in June 2015.
-I majored in computer science.
 My interests are computer vision, machine learning and health tech.
+I received my Master's from Cornell Tech in June 2018 and my Bachelor's from the Indian Institute of Technology Kanpur in June 2015.
+My major was computer science.

-I am outdoor person.
-I am a marathon runner and play basketball & soccer.
-I played basketball as a member of my undergraduate team.
+I am an outdoorsy person.
+I ran in the Delhi half marathon and represented my undergraduate school's basketball team.